linkarzu/linkarzu.github.io/_posts/neovim/2024-06-29-markdown-setup-2024.md

   expect to see changes
 - My entire neovim setup is in my github repo, so you can also grab it

-## All links to my YouTube videos in video description
+## All links in the video description

-- All of the links will also be in my blogpost
+- The following links will be in the YouTube video description:
+  - Each one of the videos shown
+  * A link to this blogpost

 ## Pending items